ShaikNehayasmeen/Delta-Demo/README.md

 # Delta-Demo
-This is demo Git and GitHub Class.
+This is demo Git and GitHub Class..